skhapijulhossen/COVID19-Stats-Scraping/README.md

 * openpyxl

-## This Code will extract covid 19 world stats data with of All Countries.
+## This Code will extract covid 19 world stats Data  of All Countries.